omseeth/claim_detec/README.md

 contains 7051 sentences where 2093 are annotated as **claim** and 4958 as **non-claims**.

-The corpora need to be downloaded manually and saved at /data.
+The corpora need to be downloaded manually and saved to /data.

 ## Installing Packages